Sphincter of Oddi Dysfunction

 Bile is a digestive juice that your liver makes.
 Your gallbladder stores it.
 Then it flows into the upper part of your small intestine to help you digest food.
 At the same time, your pancreas makes juices that are important for digestion.
 Both bile and your pancreatic juices flow to your small intestine through a common duct that is opened and closed by the sphincter of Oddi.

-In one type of SOD, the sphincter of Oddi goes into spasm.
+In 1 type of SOD, the sphincter of Oddi goes into spasm.
 It clamps shut and can’t relax.
 Other times it may be narrowed from past inflammation.
 Your digestive juices back up into your pancreas and into the bile ducts of your liver.
 This causes intense belly pain.

 Another type of SOD happens when the sphincter of Oddi becomes stiff and narrow.
 This prevents digestive juices from entering your small intestine.

 Experts aren’t sure why SOD happens.
 It is a rare condition.

 Who is at risk for sphincter of Oddi dysfunction?